open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 There are three different scenarios for injecting a creation context into a message:

-1. A user provides a custom creation context for a message, which doesn't refer to any span described in this document.
+1. A user provides custom creation contexts for the messages that are published, which don't refer to any spans described in this document.
 This provides flexibility to users to model custom scenarios.
-In this case, no other spans besides the "Publish" span should be created.
-The "Publish" span should link to the provided creation context.
+In this case, no other additional spans besides the "Publish" span should be created.
+The "Publish" span should link to the provided creation contexts.
 2. If no custom creation context is provided for a message, it is recommended to create a "Create" span for every single message and inject its context into the message.
 "Create" spans can be created during the "Publish" operation